Sensedia/Interceptors/JS_GoogleOpenId/README-EN.md

 }
 ```

-When you access the `redirect_uri` from the response shown above, you will be redirected to the authentication porcess where the access token is generated.
+When you access the `redirect_uri` from the response shown above, you will be redirected to the authentication process where the access token is generated.